ShuttleworthFoundation/shuttleworthfoundation.org/thinking/_posts/2016-07-14-thinking-eating-our-own-dogfood.md

 <br/>

-> *"It was inspiring and delightful seeing all of the fellow applications and being allowed to look at them through the progressive and bold lens of the Shuttleworth Foundation.
-I’m super excited that we were able to find such suitable candidates in a diverse set of areas that I think are perfect for the opportunity and the challenge that the fellows program presents." -- Joi Ito*
+> *"It was inspiring and delightful to see all of the fellow applications, and to be able to view them through the progressive and bold lens of the Shuttleworth Foundation.
+I’m super excited that we were able to find such suitable candidates in such diverse areas, which seem perfect for the opportunities and the challenges that the Fellowship Program presents." -- Joi Ito*

 <br/>
 We want to thank Joi for the thoughtful way he engaged with us in this process, not only to select exciting [new Fellows](https://shuttleworthfoundation.org/thinking/2016/07/13/thinking-welcome-achal-isha-ugo/) but also to help us learn and evolve for next time.